hmdc/ondemand_development/README.md

 Build the OOD dashboard code that has been checkout in the directory: `ondemand/apps/dashboard `.
 The build process configures the OOD application to be deployed under the URL `/pun/sys/ood`.
 This URL is required by Docker Compose file that we use to run the application locally.
 ```
-# Build command using make
+# Build command using make in the top level `ondemand_development` directory
 make ood_build
 ```